Sharp Minkowski-Type Inequality in Cartan-Hadamard 3-Spaces: Preliminaries

 that is, for any $x>0$, $ \eta_{0,a}'(x) \eta_{0,a}(x) = \xi_{0,a}(x). $ \end{proof}

-Isoperimetric profile function $\eta_{0,a}$ plays an important role in geometric inequalities of Cartan-Hadamard 3-manifolds.
-We state the following isoperimetric inequality by Kleiner \cite{kleiner1992} \begin{thm}[B. Kleiner, 1992] Let $\Gamma$ be a smooth closed surface in a Cartan-Hadamard 3-manifold $N$ with curvature $K\leq a\leq 0$.
+The isoperimetric profile function $\eta_{0,a}$ plays an important role in geometric inequalities in Cartan-Hadamard 3-spaces.
+We state the following isoperimetric inequality due to Kleiner \cite{kleiner1992}. \begin{thm}[B. Kleiner, 1992] Let $\Omega$ be a domain in a Cartan-Hadamard 3-space $N$ with curvature $K\leq a\leq 0$, such that its boundary $\Gamma$ is a smooth surface.
 Then

-Equality holds only if the domain bounded by $\Gamma$ is isometric to a ball in $\HH^3(a)$. \end{thm}
+Equality holds only if $\Omega$ is isometric to a ball in $\HH^3(a)$. \end{thm}